humbug/php-scoper/docs/configuration.md

 The prefix to be used to isolate the code.
 If `null` or `''` (empty string) is given, then a random prefix will be automatically generated.

+### Output directory

+The base output directory where the prefixed files will be generated.
+If `null` is given, `build` is used.

+This setting will be overridden by the command line option of the same name if present.

 ### Finders and paths